 Should you be taking your protein shake before or after your workout?
-This is a great debate in the health and wellness realm.
+This is a great debate in health and fitness circles.

-Although taking a protein shake post-workout has always been considered somewhat of a gold standard, some argue that taking protein before you workout helps to better improve performance and recovery.
+Though you often hear people say that you should always drink a protein shake soon after working out, others argue that taking protein before you workout helps to better improve performance and recovery.

 Sufficient Daily Protein Intake: The Most Important Factor